getodk/docs/docs/central-users.rst

 There are two types of user accounts in ODK Central: **Web Users** and **App Users**.

   - **Web Users** have accounts on the Central management website.
-These accounts are global across all projects on the server.
-They can log into the web interface and perform administrative actions like user management, form upload and management, and submission data viewing and download.
+These accounts are global across all Projects on the server.
+They can log into the web interface and perform administrative actions like user management, Form upload and management, and Submission data viewing and download.
 Which of these actions they can take depends on their :ref:`Role <central-users-web-roles>`.
   - **App Users** can use mobile data collection apps like ODK Collect to :ref:`connect to Central <central-users-app-configure>`.
 App Users exist at the Project level and can be further limited to only see certain Forms in the Project.
 Once connected through the app, they will be able to fill Forms and upload completed Submissions to those Forms.

 Many data collection projects will involve both kinds of users: Web Users to upload Form definitions, App Users to fill out Forms from their mobile device, and Web Users to process and analyze the collected data.
 Projects that rely exclusively on Web Forms for data collection use Web Users only.